Columbus Child Support Lawyers

 How is Child Support Calculated in Ohio?

 Each state has set laws and guidelines for child support payments to provide for children.
 Support payments depend on the circumstances of the parents.
+In the state of Ohio, there is a formula, and all of these facts and figures are entered into the formula which ultimately produces a number.
+That number is then applied to a chart, and you pay a percentage of the number on the chart based on your percentage of the combined gross household income.
 Determining the right amount for child support payments can be complex.

 Child support guidelines consider: